8.3 Group Stages, Roles, and Therapeutic Factors

 Test Your Knowledge

-In a first group session, members ask what they are allowed to share and whether information stays private.
-What should the leader do?
+In a first group session, members ask what they are allowed to share and whether what they say stays private.
+According to stage-based group theory, what should the leader do?

 A